jspm/jspm.org/docs/guide.md

 - chunk-bd22664c.js
 ```

-This is a [Rollup Code Splitting](https://rollupjs.org/guide/en#code-splitting) build output, where we have three different files for this build, because our `test.js` example uses a dynamic import to load Babel after the initial page load:
+This is a [Rollup Code Splitting](https://rollupjs.org/guide/en#code-splitting) build output, where three different chunks have been output for this build since the `test.js` example uses a dynamic import to load Babel after the initial page load:

-* The `test.js` file represent just the code needed for the first initializion of the page (ie `lodash/clone`).
+* The `test.js` file represents just the code needed for the first initializion of the page (ie `lodash/clone`).
 * The second chunk represents the dynamic import for `@babel/core`, which shares dependencies with the first chunk (Babel also uses Lodash itself).
 * The third chunk represents this shared Lodash code that is used between both `test.js` and `@babel/core`, which avoids unnecessary duplicate code loading.